School Principal Retirement Poems

 Well, let me put it this way.
 Is your principal a teacher?
 Chances are, he or she is either now a teacher, or was a teacher before becoming a principal.

-Principal Retirement Poems - Not Always an Easy Job
+Being a Principal is not Always an Easy Job

 You might think it's a really fun easy job being the principal.
 You're in charge, and you don't have to teach.